Dear Seniors/ Friends,

 Dear Jayanth,

-Such a confusion of calculating "continuous service" so defined u/s 25-B of the IDA,1947 would be a consequence of the date with reference to which the notional calculation is to be made.
+Such a confusion of calculating "continuous service" as defined under Section 25-B of the IDA, 1947 would result from the date with reference to which the notional calculation is to be made.

-To understand this point, let's revert to Sec.25-B of the Act and dissect it as follows:
+To understand this point, let's revisit Section 25-B of the Act and break it down as follows:

-Chapter V-A deals with the rights of the workmen laid-off for compensation and the conditions precedent to retrenchment which includes the payment of retrenchment compensation too based on the no of years of completed service rendered under the same employer.
+Chapter V-A addresses the rights of workmen laid off for compensation and the conditions necessary for retrenchment, including the payment of retrenchment compensation based on the years of service completed under the same employer.

-THEREFORE, within the 10 months period from October,2019 to July,2020, if 'A' had completed 240 days of continuous service thus explained above on the date of his retrenchment, he is entitled to retrenchment compensation and notice u/s 25-F.
+Therefore, if 'A' completed 240 days of continuous service within the 10-month period from October 2019 to July 2020 at the time of his retrenchment, he is entitled to retrenchment compensation and notice under Section 25-F.

 From India, Salem